Tennessee literature: Shelby Foote

 Shelby Foote was a novelist and historian, who published several novels and short stories but is primarily known for his work “The Civil War: A Narrative”, a three volume history of the American Civil War.
 Foote was born in Greenville, Mississippi in 1916.
 He moved to Memphis in 1954 and stayed there for several decades after.
 In an interview with the Paris Review, Foote speaks of the conflict between is role as both a novelist and an historian, “I think of myself as a novelist who wrote a three-volume history of the Civil War.
 I don’t think it’s a novel, but I think it’s certainly by a novelist.
 The novels are not novels written by a historian.
 My book falls between two stools—academic historians are upset because there are no footnotes and novel readers don’t want to study history.
 It doesn’t matter who’s a professional historian and who’s not; Herodotus, Thucydides, and Tacitus weren’t professionals—they were literary men.
 They considered history a branch of literature; so do I, to this day.”
 Some controversy has followed Foote since the publication of his Civil War History, due to his sympathy for Lost Cause mythology, a pseudohistorical narrative that portrays the Confederate states as gallantly defending their economy, rights and sovereignty from the more populous and industrialised North.
 This view is widely denounced by 21st century scholars as false, due to its denial of slavery being by far the most important issue the Confederate states were fighting for.
 More controversy, also from his Civil War History, is his admiring portrayal of confederate general Nathan Bedford Forest, who was also the first Grand Wizard of the Ku Klux Klan.

 Features of Southern literature

 Southern Gothic

 Academic T. Bjerre, in Oxford reference, describes Southern Gothic literature as including “the presence of irrational, horrific, and transgressive thoughts, desires, and impulses; grotesque characters; dark humor, and an overall angst-ridden sense of alienation.”
 It is a prominent style and remains so to this day.
 Southern Gothic is rooted in the South’s dark and controversial history, expressing itself in literature due to the difficulty of exploring this history within public discourse.
 This is because it consists of subject matter such as the loss of the Civil War, slavery, and the continuation of poor race relations throughout the 20th century (relative to the more progressive northern states).
-Notable authors include Edgar Allen Poe, a pioneer of the style, and, more recently, Willliam Faulkner.
+Notable authors include Edgar Allan Poe, a pioneer of the style, and, more recently, William Faulkner.